sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

    * **Reply-To Email Address** - If your user hits reply in their email, the reply will go to this address.
    * **Company Address, City, State, Zip Code, Country** - The address of your business, for CAN-SPAM compliance.
    * **Nickname** - This is the name of this sender identity, which can be useful for identifying this identity in your list of senders.
 It will not be visible to your recipients.

    ![]({{root_url}}/images/sender_identity_1.png "Sender Identities")

-   {% warning %}
-   You must verify your sender identity before you can edit it or use it to send a campaign.
-   {% endwarning %}

-   {% warning %}
-   When you schedule a campaign, the sender identity used will not be able to be deleted.
-   {% endwarning %}

 1. After you fill out the form, click "Save".
 1. Check the email account and click the link in the email to verify the Sender email.
+   * To resend your verification email, click the gear icon for this sender and select 'view' from the menu.
+   * If you have a [verified whitelabel domain]({{root_url}}/User_Guide/Settings/Whitelabel/index.html) and your sender email address matches that domain exactly, your sender identity will automatically verify.

 {% info %}
 Your verification link is only valid for 48 hours.
 After that time you will need to restart the verification process.
 {% endinfo %}

-   * To resend your verification email, click the gear icon for this sender and select 'view' from the menu.
-   * If you have a [verified whitelabel domain]({{root_url}}/User_Guide/Settings/Whitelabel/index.html) and your sender email address matches that domain exactly, your sender identity will automatically verify.
+{% warning %}
+You must verify your sender identity before you can edit it or use it to send a campaign.
+{% endwarning %}

+{% warning %}
+Once you schedule a campaign, you won't be able to delete the sender identity used.
+{% endwarning %}

 {% anchor h2 %}
 Using your preset Sender Information In Your Campaigns